Lighting of obstacles

 a) Low intensity Group A lights should be used for obstacles on the movement area where Group B lights may cause dazzle.

-b) Low intensity Group B lights should be used away from the movement area or in areas on the movement area with high levels of background illuminance.
+b) Low intensity Group B lights should be used away from the movement area or in areas on the movement area with high levels of background illuminance. - Medium intensity red steady obstacle lights should be used on obstacles between 45 m and less than 150 m in height.

-3. Medium intensity steady red obstacle lights should be used to indicate the presence of:
+- Medium intensity steady red obstacle lights should be used to indicate the presence of:

 a) an obstacle if its height is 150 m or more; or